bpazek/sme-sdg-croatia-supplementary-data/scripts/DescriptiveStatistics/README.md

 # Descriptive Statistics

-This folder contains the Python script used to produce the descriptive statistics for the study.
+This folder contains the Python script and output file used for the descriptive overview of the empirical sample.

+The descriptive analysis summarizes demographic, organizational, sectoral and sustainability-related characteristics of the surveyed SMEs.
+It also provides an initial overview of direct SDG involvement through `SDG_count` and SDG involvement levels.

-## File
+## Files

+* `Descriptive_Statistics.py` – Python script used to generate the descriptive statistics.
+The script loads the coded survey dataset, creates frequency tables, computes selected derived indicators, summarizes initial SDG involvement, and saves the results to an Excel file.
-* `Descriptive_Statistics.py` – script for generating sample characteristics, firm-level descriptive tables, sustainability-related summaries, and the initial overview of direct SDG involvement.
+* `Descriptive_Statistics_chapter_sample_characteristics.xlsx` – Excel output file containing the generated descriptive tables for sample characteristics, firm characteristics, sustainability-related characteristics, SDG awareness, `SDG_count`, and SDG involvement levels.

-The script uses the coded survey dataset (`Survey_Results.xlsx`) and produces descriptive outputs used in the empirical section of the study.
+## Output content

+The Excel output includes tables for:

+* sample overview;
+* gender and generation of owner/manager;
+* legal form, ownership structure, firm size and sector;
+* year of foundation, number of employees, company age and log employees;
+* measurable business indicators;
+* sustainability in strategy;
+* quality/sustainability standards and CSR elements;
+* sustainability goal measurement;
+* sustainability-related position;
+* prior awareness of UN SDGs;
+* initial `SDG_count` overview and SDG involvement levels.

+The script was developed and run in Google Colab using the coded survey dataset.
+If it is run in another environment, the input and output file paths may need to be adjusted.